 What role does Abraham have in Islam?

-In Islam, Abraham is known as Ibrahim and is regarded as a prophet and patriarch.
+In Islam, Abraham is known as Ibrahim and is venerated as a prophet and patriarch.
 He is revered for his devotion to God and his involvement in the construction of the Kaaba in Mecca.
 The yearly Hajj pilgrimage involves rites commemorating Ibrahim’s devotion and obedience, such as the sacrifice of his son, who is known in Islamic tradition as Ishmael rather than Isaac.

 Conclusion